shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Nah, I’m pooped.”
 Gra flopped onto the ground, looking up at the night sky.

 “Come on, Gra!
 It’ll be fun!”
-Reesu tugged on his arm.
+Reesu sat on his face.

+“Hmt mof my mace.”
+Gra mumbled under Reesu.

+“What was that?”
+Reesu crouched over his face.

+“Get off my face.”

+Reesu stood up.
+“Ok, now do you want to do stuff?”

-“I’m super sore from that last battle.
+“No, I’m super sore from that last battle.
 Gale’s heals helped, but I still need time to recover.”

 “Awww…”